SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/05-Homework.md

 Your task is to add a **click** event listener to all \`CONVERT\` buttons.

-When a button is **clicked**, read the **corresponding** input field and **display** the rest of the values inside the other three inputs.
+When a button is **clicked**, read the **corresponding** input field and **display** the converted values inside the other three input fields.

 One day is equal to 24 hours, 1440 minutes, 86400 seconds.

-Whichever button we click, the input fields should change depending on the added value on the left.
+Whichever button we click, the input fields should change, depending on the added value.

-For example, if we type in 48 hours and click convert the days, the field value should change to 2.
+For example, if we type in 48 hours and click **convert**, the value of the days' field should change to **2**.

 # Example